Imperial Gangsters

 In the year 1972, the older Imperial Spanish Gangsters began to leave the group and move on with marriage and starting families leaving the younger Gangsters to take over.
 At this point the Godfather movie was just released in theaters and gave Little Mexico inspiration to re-organize the Gangsters into an organized crime type of group like the mafia.
 These high school kids would visit “The Armitage” which was a theater that existed at 3553 W. Armitage Avenue which was right on the corner of Armitage and Drake where these young IGs first started as is where they saw the movie.
 Under the leadership of “Little Mexico” the IGs were able to establish a relationship with the theater’s owner and offered protection from rival gangs in the area just like what the Mafia does.
 The IGs acted as ushers in the theater and there was often 50+ members seen in the theater.
 The youths started dressing like Italian gangsters wearing the long coats, Al Capone shoes, the long coats with the white scarfs and they even twirled around canes.
 “Little Mexico” also wanted his members to have guns, so now every member at least carried a small pistol (Chicago Tribune, Keegan, P 1, Dec 12 1979).
 The club was now named “Imperial Gangsters” in 1972.

-Within no time the Imperial Gangsters developed a sophisticated syndicate through sales of marijuana, Tick and extortion of local businesses in exchange for protection.
+Within no time the Imperial Gangsters developed a sophisticated syndicate through sales of marijuana, Tick, and extortion of local businesses in exchange for protection.
 Little Mexico wanted the IGs to be well armed; therefore, the IGs purchased several firearms like .30-06 rifles and shotguns.
 The IGs ended up with more guns than any other group in Logan Square.
 The IGs were more sophisticated and advanced in an organized way than most gangs in the area and Little Mexico himself was an honor student with straight As.
 Carlos and many of the other original IGs were honor students that participated in many extracurricular activities and school organizations.
 These original members were smart academically and on the streets.
 The Imperial Gangsters also were a large part of the ROTC program and basically ran the program.
 Little Mexico himself was a Lieutenant in the program.
 Imperial Gangsters were strategical and analytical when it came to dealing with their enemies on the streets crafting clever battle plans.

 In the year 1975, the Imperial Gangsters were fighting one day with the Gaylords at Central Park Ave and Fullerton in a major brawl.
 During the heat of this brawl a plain clothed police officer arrived by his lonesome to somewhat intervene in the fight and did not identify himself as a police officer as he looked like a Gaylord or perhaps was a former Gaylord, in either case Ronald “Mad Dog” Carrasquillo felt threatened by this individual and fired a gun at him killing the police officer on the scene.
 Carrasquillo had no idea the man was a police officer and the whole situation with the officer there on rather strange terms was questionable at best.
 Carrasquillo was convicted and sentenced to life in prison for the murder.
 During the investigation Chicago police were furious hotly pursuing Imperial Gangsters by arresting several members and torturing them in custody as they were tied to wall heaters, chairs and even monkey bars while being tortured and beaten even though the killer was already apprehended at the scene.